chrisbetz/riemann.osv/README.md

 # Check whether it's ok
 I added a prn to the config in order to push events down to the console for debugging reasons.

+# Chaning the UUID of the disk images in VirtualBox

+Currently, OSv suffers from using the same UUID for its disk images.
+Thus, you cannot run two (different) instances of OSv unikernels in parallel, because vbox will prevent you from registering a different disk image under the same UUDI.

+You can circumvent this by changing the UUID using an internal command on the repository diskimage (before running the instance, obviously)

+    VBoxManage internalcommands sethduuid ~/.capstan/repository/riemann.osv/riemann.osv.vbox